mjo22/cryojax/docs/api/simulator/pose.md

 `cryojax` provides different parameterizations for the pose of a structure.
 These are captured through the abstract base class called `AbstractPose`.

 !!! info "Rotation and translation conventions"
-    The rotation in an `AbstractPose` represent a *extrinsic* rotation in real-space, and a positive translation represents a translation in the + direction.
+    The rotation in an `AbstractPose` represent a extrinsic rotation in real-space, and a positive translation represents a translation in the + direction.
 This is captured in the equation

     $$\vec{x}' = R \vec{x} + \vec{t},$$

     where $\vec{x}'$ and $\vec{x}$ are the 3D coordinate vectors in the rotated and unrotated frames, and $R$ and $\vec{t} = (t_x, t_y, 0)$ are the rotation and in-plane translation vector.

-    This is different than other softwares like RELION and cryoSPARC, which define the rotation and translation to "undo" the observed pose.
-This results in a translation to the center, followed by a intrinsic rotation, captured in the equation
+    Some standard softwares define the rotation and translation to "undo" the observed pose.
+This can be captured by a translation to the center, followed by a intrinsic rotation:

     $$\vec{x} = (\vec{x}' + \vec{t}^*) R^*.$$

     When $R^* = R^T$ and $\vec{t}^* = -\vec{t}$, this equation can be inverted for $\vec{x}'$ to recover the `cryojax` convention.
-To actually convert between conventions, for the translation we indeed have $\vec{t}^* = -\vec{t}$, but for the rotation we actually have $R^* = R$ (therefore, no conversion is necessary).
-This is because `cryojax` defines its rotation parameterizations with respect to a real-space rotation, while other softwares define them with respect to fourier space.
+To actually convert between conventions for standard softwares such as RELION, for the translation we indeed have $\vec{t}^* = -\vec{t}$, but for the rotation we actually have $R^* = R$ (therefore, no conversion is necessary).
+This discrepency can perhaps be explained by the fact that `cryojax` defines its rotation parameterization with respect to a real-space rotation, but other softwares may define them with respect to fourier space.
+Real vs fourier space rotations differ only by transpose.

 !!! info "Degrees vs radians conventions"
     Angular quantities in `cryojax` are always in *degrees*.